 Andrei Sergeyevich Arshavin

-Andrei Arshavin is a Russia international footballer who currently features for the English and European giants Arsenal.
+Andrei Arshavin is a Russia international footballer who currently features for Russian giants Zenit Saint Petersburg.
 He is a forward and can also play as an attacking midfielder or a winger and rose to international acclaim in the summer of 2008 when he emerged as one of the best players in Euro 2008.